I54m/i54m_apiuser/README.rst

 i54m-apiuser
 =====

 i54m-apiuser is a Django app to add api keys to django users.

-Detailed documentation is in the "docs" directory.

 =====
 Changelog